 Task 4: Outreach.
 Dissemination of the project and outreach as to how the local community can contribute to water quality improvements.

-CCWS in partnership with the Home Owners Association of the Lake Linganore community have been monitoring the water quality of the Lake over the summer and fall of this year.
+In partnership with the Home Owners Association of the Lake Linganore community, CCWS staff and students monitored the water quality of Culler Lake.
 CCWS sampled the water column from surface to bottom to determine the vertical distribution of temperature, dissolved oxygen, and light intensity.
 Surface and bottom samples were also collected for nutrient analysis.

 - CCWS has supported the citizen scientist studying the stream restoration project Mountainside Education at Bar-T in Frederick County by offering laboratory services to volunteer collected water samples each month.

 To learn how Hood-CCWS can assist with your citizen science program, contact us.